GREY CUBE PROJECTS

 Héctor Cataño

-Supernovae explosions test our understanding of the universe on a large scale and reveal that Dark Energy is a major component of our universe.
+Supernova explosions test our understanding of the universe on a large scale and reveal that Dark Energy is a major component of our universe.
 There is a significant amount of mass in a galaxy that is not visible.
 This invisible component is known as Dark Matter; Fritz Zwicky postulated its existence in the 1930s based on observations of the Coma Cluster.

 The simplest models for dark energy assume that it does not cluster.
 In other words, gravity does not produce dark energy clumps.
 Dark matter, on the other hand, can cluster.
 Therefore, as the universe evolves, the dark energy stays smooth throughout, while the dark matter gets more and more concentrated as gravity pulls matter onto initial over-densities.
 These large concentrations of dark matter are where galaxies eventually form.